Arash-Afshar/Arash-Afshar.github.io/content/posts/source-code-to-pdf.md

 myself, but hopefully it will useful for others as well.
 So here it goes!

-The idea is to use [pygments][pygments] to do the syntax highlighting and create an html file and then create a pdf file from the result.
+The idea is to use [pygments](https://pygments.org) to do the syntax highlighting and create an html file and then create a pdf file from the result.

 ```bash
 # I used it for Go files, but pygments supports a large number of programming languages.